michaelschaub/michaelschaub.github.io/advanced_topics_in_network_scienceSS2021.md

 * For more details see section "Seminar Details" below.

 ### Schedule of important dates
-Introductory meeting:  exact details will be annouced to participants
+Introductory meeting:  Mar 1, 2021 10:00 AM (exact details will be annouced to participants)
-Preliminary outline due: tba
+Preliminary outline due: Mar 22, 2021
-Initial sketch of paper due: tba
+Initial sketch of paper due: Apr 12, 2021
-Complete draft of  paper due: tba
+Complete draft of  paper due: May 10, 2021
-Conference submission due: tba
+Conference submission due: Jun 1, 2021
-Peer review reports due: tba
+Peer review reports due: Jun 21, 2021
-Camera ready paper due: tba
+Camera ready paper due: Jul 5, 2021
-Slides due: tba
+Slides due: Jul 18, 2021
-Presentations: tbc (poll)
+Presentations: Jul 19-23, 2021 tbc (poll)

-(last updated: Thu 10 Dec -- later announcements to participants may supersede the above information)
+(last updated: Sat 30 Jan -- later announcements to participants may supersede the above information)

 ### Selection Process
 As seminar spots are in high-demand, please indicate clearly why you are interested in the seminar and how you and other students may benefit from your participation.